SSD Offload#

 Overview#

-Mooncake Store supports offloading KV cache objects from distributed memory to local SSD.
+Mooncake Store supports offloading KV cache objects from distributed memory to a local filesystem path, typically backed by local SSDs.
 When memory pressure is high, the master instructs clients to persist selected objects to disk.
-On a cache miss, the client automatically falls back to reading from SSD.
+On a cache miss, the client automatically falls back to reading from the local filesystem-backed offload path.

 SSD offload requires the Real Client and supports two deployment modes: